yufengwudcs/GTmix/README.md

 ## Source code release (Jan.
 13, 2022)
 The source code of GTmix has been released (file: GTmix-ver1.3.0.5-src.tar).
 To build GTmix from source, you only need to (i) decompress the source code, and (ii) type "make" under the source code directory.
 That should be all you need (assuming your computer is not too old).
 GTmix has literally no dependency.

-## Tutorial on running GTmix on simulated data
+# Tutorial on running GTmix on simulated data
 Now that you have got GTmix to run on the provided data, I guess you may want to try it with real genetic data.
 I highly recommend you to first experiment with simulated data first.
 To help you get started with GTmix, I have prepared the following tutorial.
 ### Things you need for the tutorial
-- Download the tutorial file and decompress it and cd to this directory
+- Download the tutorial file (GTmix-tutorial.zip) and decompress it and cd to this directory
 - Create a link (or copy the executable) of GTmix in the tutorial directory
 - Create a link to the TreePicker utility in the tutorial directory (that works for your computer).
 You can build the executable if you want or just copy the proper executable (use the right OS pre-built version; for me, it is Mac).
 - Use sh/bash shell in your command line environment